glouppe/info8002-large-scale-data-systems/lecture4.md

 # Centralized algorithm

 - Designates one process as the **leader**.
-    - E.g., using the leader election abstraction.
+    - E.g., using the leader election abstraction (see Lecture 2).
 - To $\text{read}()$:
     - Ask the leader for latest value.
 - To $\text{write}(v)$: